-It’s worth remembering in the glow of the announcement about the call center jobs by Governor Bill Haslam that he has the ability to use Tennessee Department of Transportation (TDOT) funds to pay for public transit.
-While TDOT has long been captive to the political influence of Tennessee’s roadbuilding industry, TDOT budgets could have been used to pay for a bus route extension to Goodlett Farms while MATA and the City of Memphis considered a permanent solution.
+It’s worth remembering in the glow of the announcement about call center jobs by Governor Bill Haslam that he has the ability to use Tennessee Department of Transportation (TDOT) funds to pay for public transit.
+While TDOT has long been captive to the political influence of Tennessee’s roadbuilding industry, TDOT budgets can help pay for public transit to job-rich parts of the community.

-State of Tennessee is among the states with the lowest level of support for public transit.
+The State of Tennessee is among the states with the lowest level of support for public transit.
 While bragging about its economic development programs and its agenda, it seems only logical that state government would consider how it could help get workers to jobs.
-From the inner city, it regularly takes 90 minutes to reach many job centers – if they can be reached at all – by bus.
+From the inner city, it often takes 60-90 minutes to reach many job centers – if they can be reached at all – by bus.

 Our point is that poverty is more than an income problem.
 It’s also a housing and transportation problem which drains disposable income and gives families less to spend on improving their lives.
 In metro Memphis from 2000 to 2009, median income increased 12.7% but housing costs increased 25% and transportation climbed 40%.
 In other words, the obligatory purchase of a car and its operations is no different than a direct pay cut for tens of thousands of Memphians.

 Here, housing and transportation costs consume 58% of the average median household income.
 It’s one of the highest percentages of the top 51 largest cities.